Crunch-io/ta-da/content/automation/the-new-normal.md

 * Automate tracker wave updates of data and dashboards for quick turnarounds

-<a href="https://help.crunch.io/hc/en-us/categories/360004356012-Crunch-Automation" class="btn-crunch-link d-none">Come learn where automation can speed up your survey analytics and reporting ⟶</a>
+<a href="https://help.crunch.io/hc/en-us/articles/360048802312-Crunch-Automation-video-tutorials" class="btn-crunch-link">Come learn where automation can speed up your survey analytics and reporting ⟶</a>